jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-tasks-and-testing.md

 - If present, read Lean SRS at `/srs/srs-[feature-name].md` and incorporate NFR budgets into acceptance criteria (reference `NFR-*`).
 - Ensure the PRD contains: overview, goals, user stories, and requirements.
 - If any elements are missing, clearly state what is absent at the top of the output, and skip steps that cannot be performed as a result.
+- Read `/docs/architecture.md` if present; otherwise, derive decisions from the QA "Architecture Seeding Q&A" section and note any deltas or open items.

 ### 2. Generate Parent Tasks
 - Identify 3–5 parent tasks derived from the PRD.